IRB0T/LogonSessionAuditor/README.md

-# EVTX Session Auditor - Flask Web App (LogonSessionAuditor)
+# EVTX Session Auditor - Flask Web App

 ## Description
 EVTX Session Auditor is a web-based application designed to analyze Windows Security Event Log (`.evtx` files) and extract meaningful logon and logoff session data.
 This project provides a modern interface to process EVTX logs, filter out service accounts, and display results in a structured table format with an option to download a CSV report.